bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 1. Large.
 Small communities are nice but I want a community who I can share the work load with, and a small community isn’t it.

+  * Pharo: Community is small (say compared to Python)

 2. Friendly.
 Elitism is toxic, and a community that isn’t helpful to beginners or goes on and on about how they’re super smart for using this language that other people don’t get is the worst.

+  * Pharo: Community is generally very friendly and helpful to beginners.
+Historically Smalltalk has a reputation for elitism we need to overcome.
+I don't see this on the mail list much, but occasionally someone new drops non-constructive criticism on some intrinsic paradigm (like not coding in text files), and they can get short-shift.
+To me, this is not so much elitism but busy people managing the noise level of things they can do something about.
+Constructive criticism is welcome.

 3. Diverse, and committed to it.
 Codes of Conduct for everyone all round.

+  * Pharo: No formal code of conduct.
+Havn't seemed to need it so far, but perhaps a reflection of a small community.
+Could we do better?

 4. Committed to quality.
 Documentation matters.
 Testing matters.
 We *like* having high quality libraries and we’re prepared to put the work (and, where possible, money) in to get them.

+  *  Pharo: Good Issue tracking and CI testing infrastructure.
+Documentation has lagged a bit but is improving.

 ### Packaging Infrastructure

 Good packaging infrastructure is vital.
 And so hard to do.
 Basically nobody does it well.
 Packages should be:

 1. Easy to create new packages.
 If a problem could be solved by creating a new package it should be easier to solve by creating a new package than by not.
 You should never find yourself going “oh god but I have to write all that XML”.

+  * Pharo: Very easy.
+Open System Browser > right-click > Add Package, type name, click Ok.
+  Open Monticello > Select package > Select local or remote repository, click Save.

 2. Versioned, with version constraints between dependencies automatically resolved

+  * Pharo: ?

-3. Local to a project
-  * without a lengthy compile each time you install into a new project
-  * no pollution in the global install namespace
+3. Local to a project: a) without a lengthy compile each time you install into a new project; and b) no pollution in the global install namespace

+  * Pharo:
+  a) Takes a while to compile newly loaded package.
+Could be quicker.
+  b) Not sure on global namespace.

 4. Easy to mirror

+  * Pharo: ?

 5. But with a good standard central repository

+  * Pharo: has Configuration / Catalog Browsers.

 6. Clearly marked for stability

+  * Pharo: ?

 7. Try hard at maintaining compatibility between package versions

+  * Pharo: ?

 8. Easy to write in a way that is portable to other versions of the language (e.g. don’t be Scala where a package compiled for one version of the language doesn’t work with any others, even between point releases)

+  * Pharo: ?

 9. Easy to write in a way that is compatible with multiple operating systems.

+  * Pharo: I'm sure this is fine but some examples would be good.

 Most languages eventually get something which is approximately this.
 Cabal with sandboxes, pip with virtualenv, ruby with bundler, all manage most of this (mirroring is typically not handled well.
 I think maybe it is in Cabal but it’s not in python or ruby).